 If your use case proves valuable, you don’t want to stay limited to this small subset!
 Ideally, your case can be swiftly adopted to be scaled to larger regions or more business units.
 This also means you need to balance efforts to standardize processes, document your initial steps and have productive infrastructure and operations in mind early so they can easily be applied to the expanded scope.

 Huge potential to be leveraged with the right partner

 For many business stakeholders, the journey of finding the first AI use case still needs to be demystified.
 Surely, there is no one-size-fits-all solution.
 The success of an AI project heavily relies on individual characteristics of your organization, its stakeholders and available data.
 As every journey is unique, it is important to start by answering the right questions early on and manage expectations.
 The potentials of Artificial Intelligence remain huge.
-However, often a trusted partner is needed to create transparency on the benefits of machine learning & Co. for your business.
+However, often a trusted partner is needed to create transparency on the benefits of machine learning and other technologies for your business.
 Learn how we can leverage advanced analytics to create value here.